 A Sender Policy Framework (SPF) is an email authentication system that allows the owner of a domain to specify which mail servers they use to send mail.
 SPF adds a layer of security to your emails by validating that the message is being sent from a legitimate source.

-Similarly to DKIM, SPF verifies that emails are really coming from you.
-Your 'SPF record' is essentially a note in your DNS that Act-On has permission to send messages on your behalf.
-If Act-On is not specified in this SPF entry, most email servers will assume that we do not have permission to send your emails.
-This means that your messages will automatically be considered questionable and may not be delivered to your recipients.
+Similarly to DKIM, SPF verifies that Act-On is allowed to send emails on your behalf.
+If Act-On is not specified in the SPF entry, most email servers assume that we do not have permission to send your emails.
+SPF authentication does not guarantee inbox deliverability, but without it emails are very likely to be sent to spam or rejected altogether.